-(instrumental, followed by nign)
+(instrumental followed by nign; composed by Debbie Friedman)

 (Mi shebeyrakh avoteynu, m'kor habrokha l'imoteynu.
 May the love we shared with those who came before us help us find the courage to make our lives a blessing.)

 (Be seated)